ICYE Volunteering in Finland

 The program fee comprises health insurance, Finnish language, and cultural training, full board, and support from Maailmanvaihto during the voluntary work period.

-The daily travel costs between the place of accommodation and work are covered, and the volunteer workplace provides the volunteer with monthly pocket money.
-In 2023–2024 the pocket money is 110 € per month.
+The daily travel costs between the place of accommodation and work are covered, and the volunteer workplace provides the volunteer with monthly pocket money (in the season 2024–2025, the pocket money is 125 € per month).

 How to apply?

 We receive ICYE volunteers to Finland through our ICYE partner organizations.
-There are ICYE orgnizations (National Committees) in about 40 countries in different parts of the world.
+There are ICYE orgnisations (National Committees) in about 40 countries in different parts of the world.

-If you would like to learn more about the ICYE program and applying for it, please contact the ICYE organization of your country of residence.
-See the ICYE Federation’s website for the contact information of the ICYE organizations (click the name of the country).
+If you would like to learn more about the ICYE program and apply for it, please contact the ICYE organisation in your country of residence.
+See the ICYE Federation’s website for the contact information of the ICYE organisations (click the name of the country).

 Further information?